neurdb/neurbench/README.md

 ## Benchmarks

-We employ NeurBench to evaluate state-of-the-art learned query optimizers, learned indexes, and learned concurrency control.
+We employ NRBench to evaluate state-of-the-art learned query optimizers, learned indexes, and learned concurrency control.
 We include the codes of evaluators that we used in `benchmark` folder.

 ## Interactive CLI Interface

-NeurBench provides an interactive command-line interface for managing learned query optimizers (LQOs) and data generation workflows.
+NRBench provides an interactive command-line interface for managing learned query optimizers (LQOs) and data generation workflows.

 ### Quick Start with CLI